jrminter/tips/ImageJ/imagej_groovy.md

 1. Set the macro recorder to record in **_Beanshell_ mode**, which records syntax mostly compatible with both Python and Groovy, because most commands are calls into the Java API.

+    **JRM Note 1:** Recording in Beanshell mode **_does not_** really create a runnable beanshell script.
+Creating and running always genrates errors for me.
+I need to covbert to groovy

+    **JRM Note 2:** Saving the scripts can produce odd file names with multiple extensions.
+I needed to fix these manually...

 2. To close any open `Results` and `ROI manager` windows at the beginning, use `Script Parameters`.
 You can achieve this in two steps: